moby/moby/docs/sources/use/ambassador_pattern_linking.md

 different docker host from the consumer.

-Using the `svendowideit/ambassador` container, the link wiring is controlled entirely from the `docker run`{.docutils .literal} parameters.
+Using the `svendowideit/ambassador` container, the link wiring is controlled entirely from the `docker run` parameters.

 ## Two host Example